tamnguyenbbt/Okapi/README.md

 * Newtonsoft.Json (>= 12.0.3)
 * Okapi.Common (>= 1.1.0)

-## Users of other Web UI tools, other platforms, or other programming languages want to use Okapi's search-by-anchors
+## Non .Net Support

-* See Okapi Web API service tool https://github.com/tamnguyenbbt/Okapi.Web.Api.Console
+** Users of other Web UI tools or other programming languages who want to use Okapi's search-by-anchors algorithm can use **Okapi Web API service tool** at https://github.com/tamnguyenbbt/Okapi.Web.Api.Console

 ![alt text](https://github.com/tamnguyenbbt/Okapi/blob/master/OkapiWebApiSample.png)

 ![alt text](https://github.com/tamnguyenbbt/Okapi/blob/master/OkapiWebApiSampleTest.JPG)

-## Set up a test project
+## Set up a Test Project

 * The code in this repo is for a sample test project based on NUnit and MSUnit and .Net Framework 4.5 and uses Okapi library.

 * The easiest way to experience Okapi is to create a simple unit test project within Visual Studio Community  (https://visualstudio.microsoft.com/vs/community) then install the following Nuget packages and it is ready for you to write unit tests.